vufind-org/learning-vufind-book/source/18-controllers_and_actions.rst

 To continue the example of accessing the URL of http://localhost/vufind/Example/Page, the default route defined above would extract a ‘controller’ value of ‘Example’ and an ‘action’ value of ‘Page’.
 These route values have special meanings when used in the laminas-mvc framework that VuFind® is built on: they control which PHP code gets executed.

 First, the controller value is used to look up a controller class in the controller plugin manager (see chapter 17 for more on plugin managers).
-By convention, VuFind’s controllers are set up with short names as aliases to make routing configuration more readable – thus, if VuFind® had a VuFind®\Controller\ExampleController, it would also have an alias configuration allowing ‘Example’ to be used as a shorthand for retrieving the controller from the plugin manager.
+By convention, VuFind’s controllers are set up with short names as aliases to make routing configuration more readable – thus, if VuFind® had a VuFind\Controller\ExampleController, it would also have an alias configuration allowing ‘Example’ to be used as a shorthand for retrieving the controller from the plugin manager.

 If no matching controller can be found, VuFind® will throw a 404 not found error… but if a controller exists, the action parameter from the route will be used to call a matching method on the controller.
 Controller actions must be named as an action name, followed by the word Action – so in the current example, VuFind® would attempt to call the pageAction() method on the ExampleController.